jeonghanlee/epicsarchiverap-env/README.md

 ### MariaDB

-I assume that Debian 10 is the fresh instalation version
+I assume that Debian 10/11 are the fresh installation version.

 ```bash
 sudo systemctl start mariadb